ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 a server, even if the tokens fail later verification checks.
 This is because tokens effectively represent a form of currency that they can later redeem for some sort of benefit.
-The verification checks that are put in place are there to ensure that the client does not sacrifice their anonymity.
-However, a client may judge the "monetary" benefit of owning tokens to be greater than their own privacy.
+The verification checks that are put in place are there to ensure that the Client does not sacrifice their anonymity.
+However, a Client may judge the "monetary" benefit of owning tokens to be greater than their own privacy.

-Firstly, none of the interfaces that we have described permit this type of behavior, as they utilize the underlying Privacy Pass API that carries out this verification.
-A client behaving in this way would not be compliant with the protocol.
+Firstly, a Client behaving in this way would not be compliant with the protocol, as laid out in {{draft-davidson-pp-protocol}}.

-Secondly, acting in this way only affects the privacy of the immediate client.
-There is an exception if a large number of clients colluded to accept bad data, then any client that didn't accept would be part of a smaller anonymity set.
-However, such an situation would be identical to the situation where the total number of clients in the ecosystem is small.
+Secondly, acting in this way only affects the privacy of the immediate Client.
+There is an exception if a large number of Clients colluded to accept bad data, then any Client that didn't accept would be part of a smaller anonymity set.
+However, such a situation would be identical to the situation where the total number of Clients in the ecosystem is small.
 Therefore, the reduction in the size of the anonymity set would be equivalent; see {{issuers}} for more details.

 # Security considerations {#security}

-We present a number of security considerations that prevent a malicious actors from abusing the protocol.
+We present a number of security considerations that prevent malicious Clients from abusing the protocol.

 ## Double-spend protection

-All issuing server should implement a robust storage-query mechanism for checking that tokens sent by clients have not been spent before.
+All issuing server should implement a robust storage-query mechanism for checking that tokens sent by Clients have not been spent before.
 Such tokens only need to be checked for each issuer individually.
-But all issuers must perform global double-spend checks to avoid clients from exploiting the possibility of spending tokens more than once against distributed token checking systems.
+But all Issuers must perform global double-spend checks to avoid Clients from exploiting the possibility of spending tokens more than once against distributed token checking systems.
 For the same reason, the global data storage must have quick update times.
-While an update is occurring it may be possible for a malicious client to spend a token more than once.
+While an update is occurring it may be possible for a malicious Client to spend a token more than once.

 ## Issuer key rotation

-We highlighted previously that short key-cycles can be used to reduce client privacy.
+We highlighted previously that short key-cycles can be used to reduce Client privacy.
 However, regular key rotations of the issuing key are still recommended to maintain good server key hygiene.

 We recommend that Privacy Pass issuing keys are rotated from anywhere between 1 and 12 weeks.
-With an active user-base, a week gives a fairly large window for clients to participate in the Privacy Pass protocol and thus enjoy the anonymity guarantees of being part of a larger group.
+With an active user-base, a week gives a fairly large window for Clients to participate in the Privacy Pass protocol and thus enjoy the anonymity guarantees of being part of a larger group.
 The low ceiling of 12 weeks prevents a key compromise from being too destructive.
-If a server realizes that a key compromise has occurred then the server should sample a new key and upload the public key to the registry where it displays this information -- while invoking any revocation procedures that may apply for the old key.
+If a server realizes that a key compromise has occurred then the server should sample a new key and upload the public key to the key registry; invoking any revocation procedures that may apply for the old key.

 ## Token exhaustion

-When a client holds tokens for an issuer, it is possible for any verifier to invoke that client to redeem tokens for that issuer.
-This can lead to an attack where a malicious verifier can force a client to spend all of their tokens for a given issuer.
+When a Client holds tokens for an issuer, it is possible for any verifier to invoke that Client to redeem tokens for that issuer.
+This can lead to an attack where a malicious verifier can force a Client to spend all of their tokens for a given issuer.
 To prevent this from happening, methods should be put into place to prevent many tokens from being redeemed at once.

 For example, it may be possible to cache a redemption for the entity that is invoking a token redemption.
-In SISV/SIFV, if the verifier requests more tokens then the client simply returns the cached token that it returned previously.
-This could also be handled by simply not redeeming any tokens for the entity if a redemption had already occurred in a given time window.
+If the verifier requests more tokens then the Client simply returns the cached token that it returned previously.
+This could also be handled by simply not redeeming any tokens for verification if a redemption had already occurred in a given time window.

-In SIAV, the client instead caches the SRR that it received in the asynchronous redemption exchange with the issuer.
-If the same verifier attempts another redemption request, then the client simply returns the cached SRR.
+In SIAV, the Client instead caches the SRR that it received in the asynchronous redemption exchange with the issuer.
+If the same verifier attempts another redemption request, then the Client simply returns the cached SRR.
 The SRRs can be revoked by the issuer, if need be, by providing an expiry date or by signaling that records from a particular window need to be refreshed.